 The nutrient value of rice depends on the variety and cooking method.
 The bran and germ contain a high concentration of vitamins and minerals.
 White rice does not contain bran or germ and lacks these essential dietary nutrients.

-Enrichment may add back some vitamins to white rice.
+Enrichment may add some vitamins to white rice.
 Be sure to read labels when shopping, as different brands may add different vitamins.

 - Thiamin: Also known as vitamin B-1, thiamin is essential for metabolism and the function of the heart, muscles, and nervous system.